 Another Discovery: Threat Expert

 While I was searching online regarding how to get rid of my computer virus, I also found Threat Expert, which anyone who owns a computer should know about, in case your virus protection software fails or is not available.
-This web site analyzes and reports the behavior of computer viruses, worms, Trojans, adware, spyware, and other security-related risks.
+This used to be a web site that analyzes and reports the behavior of computer viruses, worms, Trojans, adware, spyware, and other security-related risks.
+However, Microsoft bought out the Threat Expert and turned it into a downloadable program.
 These reports are useful for hunting the suckers down yourself, as they tell you the file names and aliases created, processes created, registry keys created, and other information about the virus.